 - Remove the grafting tape: Once the graft has taken, remove the grafting tape.

 Imagine you're grafting a rare 'Charles Joly' lilac onto a privet rootstock.
-You'd carefully join the scion and rootstock, aligning the cambium layers, and wrap the graft union tightly with grafting tape.
+Practically speaking, you'd carefully join the scion and rootstock, aligning the cambium layers, and wrap the graft union tightly with grafting tape.
 By providing a humid environment and protecting the graft from direct sunlight, you're giving it the best chance to heal and grow.

 5. General Tips for Success